apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.udp.threads INT 0

    Specifies the number of UDP threads to run.
+By default 0 threads are dedicated to UDP, which results in effectively disabling UDP support.

 .. ts:cv:: CONFIG proxy.config.udp.enable_gso INT 0